PiretKaris/Team_39/README.md

 - 🖌️ Art
 - 📚 Books
 - 🧠 Neuroscience
+- ✈️ Travelling
+- 📖 Learning new languages

 💰 In the past 10 years I have worked as a designer and/or teacher (vocational education)